 Svanda is a joint project by Chris Ford and Nigel Hill.
 The initial reason for its building was to 'use up' a growing amount of HO scale NSB rolling stock that had been accumulated over several years.
-Much of this stock has the slightly cruder wheel profiles of earlier times and a decision was made to adopt the more forgiving Peco code 100 trackwork to allow for this.
+Much of this stock has the slightly cruder wheel profiles of earlier times and a decision was made to use the older, but more forgiving Peco code 100 trackwork to allow for this.

 The scenic work, permanent way and painting was mainly carried out by Chris, with rolling stock, structures and electrical work carried out by Nigel although the lines are blurred in many cases and sometimes it's hard to establish who did what.
 The baseboards are built from 6mm MDF sheet glued and screwed using timber corner blocks at each joint.
 While not super-lightweight, this does give a highly robust base to withstand the knocks of loading in and out of exhibition halls.
-Three boards are used: the two main scenic boards are 45" x 17" plus a storage yard board of 43"x 12" giving an overall length of around 11'
+Three boards are used: the two main scenic boards are 44" x 17" plus a storage yard board of 45"x 12" giving an overall length of around 11'

 Photos: Nigel Hill, Chris Ford and Peco Studio.